CURLING IN GREEN BAY

 (L:R) Roy Lofdahl, Ray Loppnow, Harry Maier, Bill Hobbins, Bill King

-The Green Bay Curling Club has a history of good curling with outstanding curlers who have competed on the national and international levels over the years.
+The Green Bay Curling Club has a history of good curling with outstanding curlers who have competed on the national and international levels.